Skip to content

 Why it works

 Aggregate context metrics (total tokens used, percentage full) tell you that you have a problem, but not which tool caused it.
 Token counts are additive and stable.
 Each tool call appends a fixed delta that persists for the session, which is what makes context budget allocation tractable in the first place.
 Per-tool attribution exposes the delta at invocation time, so skew is visible immediately: one tool type dominating the distribution pinpoints the bottleneck.
-The mechanism is measure-then-act rather than compress-and-hope, the same principle as per-query profiling in databases.
+The mechanism measures before it acts.
+That is the same principle as per-query profiling in databases.

 When this backfires